Learn Salem’s History

 1745

-Timothy Pickering Born
+Timothy Pickering is Born

 1747